bodepuvedavyasNaidu/bodepuvedavyasNaidu/README.md

 ## 👨‍💻 About Me
 - 🎓 B.Tech student in **Electronics & Communication Engineering**
-- 🔧 Strong interest in **Embedded Systems, IoT, Robotics, and UAVs**
+- 🔧 **Experienced in Embedded Systems, IoT, Robotics, and UAV development**
-- 🤖 Passionate about building **real-world engineering solutions**
+- 🧠 Skilled in designing, integrating, and debugging **hardware–software systems**
-- 🌱 Currently learning **autonomous systems & advanced embedded programming**
+- 🤖 Focused on **autonomous systems, flight control, and advanced embedded programming**

 ---